crake7/Defensor-Fortis-/README.md

 Should you require any further guidance, feel free to contact me as well.

 I recommend using Metasploitable to test the exploits.

+Project created while taking the course: "Learn Python & Ethical Hacking From Scratch" by Zaid Sabih